oblivia-simplex/Narrativity/2_brady1.md

  in you."

-[^brady_note2]:
+[^2_brady1_brady_note2]:
-Once upon a time, you were expected here, and when you didn\'t show, a place was set for someone who looked more or less unlike you.
+Once upon a time, you were expected here, and when you didn't show, a place was set for someone who looked more or less unlike you.
-You are sure to congratulate yourself for having caught me in this situation, making it up as I go along, but no matter, my aim\'s to bend all light into reflection, and so I have pre-empted your discovery of this point of fact. *In this strange phase of love the personality of another person becomes so enlarged, so deepened, that the curiosity which you now feel stirring inside you with regard to the smallest details of my daily life, is the same thirst for knowledge with which I once studied history.* You have knocked a hole in someone\'s wall and now there is nothing to do but look through, even as you realize that here is not the character for whom you looked, but perhaps a near relation, a time perhaps a bit early for your arrival, in which a beakless old waterbird wanders in circles
+You are sure to congratulate yourself for having caught me in this situation, making it up as I go along, but no matter, my aim's to bend all light into reflection, and so I have pre-empted your discovery of this point of fact. *In this strange phase of love the personality of another person becomes so enlarged, so deepened, that the curiosity which you now feel stirring inside you with regard to the smallest details of my daily life, is the same thirst for knowledge with which I once studied history.* You have knocked a hole in someone's wall and now there is nothing to do but look through, even as you realize that here is not the character for whom you looked, but perhaps a near relation, a time perhaps a bit early for your arrival, in which a beakless old waterbird wanders in circles